xmtp/xmtp-dot-org/community/grants.md

     <p>Grants are up to $10K.</p>
     <br/>
     <p><strong>Q: Can we use XMTP branding for our project?</strong></p>
-    <p>Of course, please be sure to use official brand assets here: [https://xmtp.org/branding-assets](https://xmtp.org/branding-assets).</p>
+    <p>Of course, please be sure to use these <a href="https://xmtp.org/branding-assets">official XMTP branding assets</a>.</p>
     <br/>
     <p><strong>Q: What is the deadline to deliver?</strong></p>
     <p>Milestone dates are agreed upon by the project team and XMTP.
 They can be amended within reason.</p>
     <br/>
     <p><strong>Q: My grant was milestone based, how do I follow up once a milestone has been reached?</strong></p>
-    <p>You can fill in the form available at [Claim Subsequent Payments](https://13dm8uq1em4.typeform.com/to/QSpH8zK4) to notify us of your progress and unlock the next portion of your grant!</p>
+    <p>You can fill in the form available at <a href="https://13dm8uq1em4.typeform.com/to/QSpH8zK4">Claim Subsequent Payments</a> to notify us of your progress and unlock the next portion of your grant!</p>
   </div>
 </details>